rubocop/ruby-style-guide/README.md

 identified and past conventions are rendered obsolete by changes in Ruby itself.

-Many projects have their own coding style guidelines (often derived from this guide).
-In the event of any conflicts, such project-specific guides take precedence for that project.

 You can generate a PDF or an HTML copy of this guide using [Pandoc][].